USD/JPY: Negative outlook – Commerzbank

-According to Karen Jones, analyst at Commerzbank, USD/JPY’s outlook is negative following the failure at the end of last year at the 2018-2020 downtrend at 109.58.
+In view of Karen Jones, analyst at Commerzbank, USD/JPY’s outlook is negative following the failure at the end of last year at the 2018-2020 downtrend at 109.55.

 Key Quotes